-You are eligible for a Deferred Vested Pension if your employment terminates before you become eligible for Normal, Early Retirement but after you have at least five Years of Service.
-You may continue to earn Years of Service toward qualifying for the Deferred Vested Pension even though you may not earn additional benefits under the Plan (e.g., after December 31, 2007 because the Plan is frozen).
+You are eligible for a Deferred Vested Pension if your employment terminates before you become eligible for Normal or Early Retirement but after you have at least five years of Vesting Service.
+You may continue to earn years of Vesting Service toward qualifying for the Deferred Vested Pension even though you may not earn additional benefits under the Plan (e.g., after December 31, 2009 because the Plan is frozen).

-If you qualify for a Deferred Vested Pension, your benefit will be equal to your Accrued Pension at December 31, 2007 payable monthly commencing at your Normal Retirement Date (i.e., first day of the month following age 65).
+If you qualify for a Deferred Vested Pension, your benefit will be equal to your Accrued Pension at December 31, 2009 payable monthly commencing at your Normal Retirement Date (i.e., first day of the month coinciding with or following age 65).

-Instead of receiving a monthly pension starting at your Normal Retirement Date, you may elect to receive a monthly pension at any time after your 55th birthday as long as you had at least 20 Years of Service before you terminated employment.
-If you commence payment before you attain age 65, your monthly pension is calculated by reducing your Accrued Pension by 1/180th for each of the first 60 months and then 1/360th for each of the next 60 months that commencement precedes your Normal Retirement Date.
+Instead of receiving a monthly pension starting at your Normal Retirement Date, you may elect to receive a monthly pension at any time after your 55th birthday.
+The reduction for early payment is 1/2 of 1% for each of the first 60 months and 1/3 of 1% for each additional month by which your early retirement benefits begin before your Normal Retirement Date.
+The early commencement reduction is shown in the following table for exact ages: